josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐍_Ouroborotic_Violence/🗝️_Politics_Memory_Work/📜_teen_poetry_as_pretext.md

 # 📜 Teen Poetry as Pretext
 **First created:** 2025-09-21 | **Last updated:** 2025-09-27
-*How adolescent expression under pseudonyms is misframed as “extremism evidence”*
+*How adolescent expression under pseudonyms is misframed as “extremism evidence”.*

 ---